demisto/content/Packs/AzureKubernetesServices/Integrations/AzureKubernetesServices/AzureKubernetesServices_description.md

 5. Run the ***!azure-ks-auth-complete*** command.

 At end of the process you'll see a message that you've logged in successfully.

+#### Cortex XSOAR Azure App

+In order to use the Cortex XSOAR Azure application, use the default application ID (ab217a43-e09b-4f80-ae93-482fc7a3d1a3).

 ### Azure Managed Identities Authentication
 ##### Note: This option is relevant only if the integration is running on Azure VM.